A tried and tested list of the city’s top spaces for working on the go – complete with laid-back staff and plug sockets a-plenty.

 Ezra & Gil, 20 Hilton St, Manchester, Greater Manchester, M1 1FR - Visit now

 On the corner of Hilton St and Newton St in the Northern Quarter, Ezra and Gil is a popular choice with the Creative Tourist team.
-The coffee is excellent, as is the breakfast and lunch menus, but beware, the cakes and pastries are dangerously tempting.
+The coffee is excellent, as are the breakfast and lunch menus, but beware, the cakes and pastries are dangerously tempting.